 Gold 9ct, 14ct, 18ct and 22ct

 Gold is one of the most popular metals used in jewellery making because of its lasting beauty and opulent colour.
 In its purest form, gold is much too soft to be made into jewellery; therefore other metals are added to create an alloy.
-It’s these other metals which make gold stronger and less malleable - this is where the carat or 'ct' comes in – the less gold added the lower the carat and the fewer alloys added the higher the carat.
-Which means 9ct gold is only 37.5% pure gold + 62.5% other metals, and 22ct gold is 91.6% pure gold + 8.4% other metals.
-Rose gold
+It’s these other metals which make gold stronger and less malleable and this is where the carat or 'ct' comes in - the less gold added the lower the carat and the fewer alloys added the higher the carat.

 Great for fashion and costume jewellery, this metal can be easily plated in rose gold or yellow gold to create an array of designs.